addyhalos/datascience-and-automations-portfolio/README.md

 Now, I'd like to give you an introduction to my background in data science.

 I have an extensive background in the ecommerce industry.
 I was a pioneer business intelligence team member in Shopee Philippines, now an ecommerce industry giant in our country today.
 I eventually moved on to Lalafood, a food delivery sister company of the well-known on-demand logistics company Lalamove.
-My last full time job was with Zoom2u, an ASX-listed on-demand B2B logistics provider based in Sydney, Australia.
+My last full time job was with Zoom2u, an NZX-listed on-demand B2B logistics provider based in Sydney, Australia.

 Today, I am freelancing, continually expanding my knowledge in all aspects of data science.